SpaceCAD in education

 Like aerospace companies work within specific design parameters, every year the challenge requires teams to achieve the same basic mission-oriented goals of hitting a precise altitude, landing within a specific flight time window, and returning a raw egg (“the astronaut”) without cracking.
 SpaceCAD is proud to be official software for this event.

-The United Kingdom Aerospace Youth Rocketry Challenge (UKAYRoC) is the largest model rocket showcase in the UK.
+The United Kingdom Aerospace Youth Rocketry Challenge (UKRoC) is the largest model rocket showcase in the UK.
 It provides secondary school student teams (3 to 5 members), aged 11-18yrs a realistic experience in designing a flying aerospace vehicle that meets a specified set of mission and performance requirements.

 Students have to work together in teams, just as aerospace engineers do.
 It is not intended to be easy, but it is well within the capabilities of secondary school students with a good background in science and maths, and some craftsmanship skills.
-The key goal of UKAYRoC is to “Encourage school children to enter the world of aerospace and science”.
+The key goal of UKRoC is to “Encourage school children to enter the world of aerospace and science”.
 SpaceCAD is proud to be official software for this event.